 AT A GLANCE

-You will be met upon your arrival at the Kotoka International airport in Accra Ghana which is situated on the beautiful “Gold Coast” (Ghana’s former name during its time under British colonial rule) of Western Africa.
+You will be met upon your arrival at the Kotoka International airport in Accra, the capital city, which is situated on the beautiful “Gold Coast” (Ghana’s former name during its time under British colonial rule) of western Africa.
 After clearing immigration, collecting your bags and passing through customs you will enter the main arrival hall where your tour leader/local guide will be waiting to meet you.
 Our team will take care of you from here and offer you “Akwaaba” (welcome) once you have boarded your air-conditioned vehicle which will be your mode of transport for the duration of your time with us.
-We make the journey (approximately an hour’s drive depending on traffic) to your hotel which is located near Tema close to Shai Hills Reserve.
-After checking you in your guide will brief you on the following days activities and answer any questions you may have.
-Depending on your arrival time, you can enjoy your early evening meal whilst acclimatising yourself to West Africa.

 We set off towards Kakum National Park through the busy city of Accra stopping for lunch en route before heading to a grassland reserve where we hope to find Siffling and Short-winged Cisticolas, Splendid and Copper Sunbirds, Flappet Lark, Red-winged Warbler, Yellow-mantled Widowbird, Black-necked Weaver, Black-crowned Tchagra, Plain-backed Pipit, Black-shouldered and Yellow-billed Kites, Western Grey Plantain-eater, Grey Kestrel, Lizzard Buzzard, Blue-spotted Wood Dove and Black-bellied Bustard to mention just a few.
 After a wonderful day’s birding we continue to Jukwa and our hotel to relax, reflect and add the many new species to our bird list.